codacy/docs/docs/repositories/repository-dashboard.md

 ## Issues breakdown

-This area displays the total number of issues found on the selected branch, as well as a breakdown of the number of issues in each category.
+The **Issues breakdown** area displays the total number of issues found on the selected branch, as well as the distribution of issues across each code quality issue category.

+Click **See all issues** to see the full [list of issues](issues-view.md) found, or click a category to see the issues in that category.

 ![Issues breakdown](images/repository-dashboard-issues-breakdown.png)

-Click **See all issues** to see the full list of issues found, or click the name of a category to see only the issues in that category.

 ## Coverage

-This area displays the percentage of lines of code covered by tests versus the [quality settings](quality-settings.md) defined for the repository, as well as the number of files:
+The **Coverage** area displays the percentage of lines of code on the selected branch that are covered by tests versus the [quality settings](quality-settings.md) defined for the repository, as well as the number of files:

 -   Without coverage
 -   With coverage not up to standards (based on your repository quality settings)